 This is a follow up story for Ashland Leather.
-If you're interested in reading how they got started, published almost 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 My name is Phil Kalas.
 I am the co-founder of Ashland Leather Co. in Chicago, Illinois.
 It’s great to be invited back to Starter Story.